sisl/DividedRectangles.jl/docs/src/algorithm.md

 ![Image 12](assets/page_12.svg)

-The Lipschitz lower bound is an intersection of cones, which creates complicated surfaces in multidimensional space.
-The divided rectangle lower bound isolates each lower-bound cone toits own hyper-rectangular region, making it trivial to compute the minimum value in each region given a Lipschitz constant.

-The left contour plot shows such a lower bound using five function evaluations.
+The left contour plot shows such a Lipschitz lower bound using five function evaluations.
 The right contour plot shows the approximation made by DIRECT, which divides the region into hyper-rectangles—one centered about each design point.
 Making this assumption allows for the rapid calculation of the minimum of the lower bound.

 ---